microsoft/psi/tutorials/index.md

 __NOTE__: Currently, PsiStudio runs only on Windows (although a future cross-platform version is planned - see more in our [Roadmap](/psi/Roadmap) document.)
 The tool is not currently shipped as an executable, so if you want to use it you will need to build the codebase; instructions for building the code are available [here](/psi/BuildingPsi).
 The tool is implemented by the `Microsoft.Psi.PsiStudio` project in the `Psi.sln` solution tree under `Sources\Tools\PsiStudio`.
 To run it, simply run this project after building it.
 To enable live visualization scenarios (more on that in a second), Platform for Situated Intelligence Studio is a COM server and registers itself as such with the Windows Registry the first time it is launched.
 You may receive a prompt to allow access for the tool to register itself on first launch.

-PsiStudio enables compositing multiple visualizers of different times (from simple streams of doubles to images, depth maps, etc.).
+PsiStudio enables compositing multiple visualizers of different types (from simple streams of doubles to images, depth maps, etc.).
 In this section we will give a very brief introduction to this tool.

 Once you run the application, you will see a window that looks similar to the image below.
 To open a store, go to the _File_ -> _Open Store_ and navigate to the location you have specified in the example above, e.g. `C:\\recordings\demo.####` (the last folder corresponds to the last run) and open the Catalog file, e.g. `C:\\recordings\demo.####\demo.Catalog_000000.psi`.
 The PsiStudio window should now look like this:

 ![PsiStudio (when opening the demo recording)](/psi/tutorials/PsiStudio.Start.png)

 The PsiStudio application has a toolbar, a time-navigator (more on that in a second) and a visualization canvas on the left hand side.
 On the right hand side, you will find a Visualization and Datasets tab.
-When opening a store, PsiStudio automatically wraps a <b><i>dataset</i></b> around it (more information on datasets is available in the [Datasets](/psi/topics/InDepth.Datasets) page.), with the name <i>Untitled Dataset</i>.
+When opening a store, PsiStudio automatically wraps a <b><i>dataset</i></b> around it (more information on datasets is available in the [Datasets](/psi/topics/InDepth.Datasets) page), with the name <i>Untitled Dataset</i>.
 Double-clicking on <i>Untitled Dataset</i> will open up the underlying demo session and demo partition will reveal the set of streams available in the store, in this case Sin and Cos.
 Right-clicking on the Sin stream will bring up a popup-menu, and selecting <i>Plot</i> will allow you to visualize the Sin stream, like below:

 ![PsiStudio (visualizing a stream)](/psi/tutorials/PsiStudio.SinVisualization.png)